Colossians 4:7–9 NRSV

 Let me tell you a little bit about Tychicus.
 It turns out he was a rock star in his own right.
-We have it on good evidence Tychicus was one of “THE SEVENTY,” the group of disciples Jesus sent out in Luke 10.
-Yes, Tychicus knew THE JESUS.
+We have it on good evidence Tychicus was one of “the Seventy,” the group of disciples Jesus sent out in Luke 10.
+Yes, Tychicus knew the Jesus.
 He was a direct disciple.
-He could have made a career out of that social capital; only there were no ministry careers in those days.
-So he went to jail with Paul and carried his mail and whatever else needed to be done to move the movement forward.
-Though he was not famous for the Gospel, nor ever shall he be, he was a person of Gospel acclaim.
+He could have made a career out of that social capital, only there were no ministry careers in those days.
+So, he went to jail with Paul and carried his mail and whatever else needed to be done to move the movement forward.
+Though he was not famous for the gospel, nor ever shall he be, he was a person of gospel acclaim.

 We live in the Kardashian age of marketing machines, where people become famous for simply being famous.
 It’s not limited to Hollywood reality TV.
 The ministry is rife with fame hounds.
-We click bait our way to a viral blog post.
+We clickbait our way to a viral blog post.
 We write books and become YouTube stars.
-We are famous for the Gospel without any real Gospel acclaim.
-We haven’t been in jail with the Apostle Paul or beaten within an inch of our life for our faith or otherwise buried our lives like seeds in some forgotten ghetto in Memphis.
+We are famous for the gospel without any real gospel acclaim.
+We haven’t been in jail with the apostle Paul or beaten within an inch of our life for our faith or otherwise buried our lives like seeds in some forgotten ghetto in Memphis.

-In the scheme of things, very few people will ever be famous for the Gospel.
+In the scheme of things, very few people will ever be famous for the gospel.
 It’s unfortunate how in the present age those are the people who get all the press and they tend to be the people we look to.
-The beauty of the Gospel is that anyone can receive Gospel acclaim—which means literally “to shout.”
-Gospel acclaim is the shout of Heaven and it happens every time someone reckons with domino #3:3—“For you died, and your life is now hidden with Christ in God”—and tips domino #3:1—Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
+The beauty of the gospel is that anyone can receive gospel acclaim—which means literally “to shout.”
+Gospel acclaim is the shout of heaven, and it happens every time someone reckons with Domino #3/3—“For you died, and your life is now hidden with Christ in God” (Col. 3:3)—and tips Domino #3|1—“Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God” (Col. 3:1).

-Let’s call domino #4:7 “Tychicus,” one who is small in stature with massive tipping effect.
+Let’s call Domino #4/7 Tychicus, one who is small in stature with massive tipping effect.

-Abba Father, we thank you for your son, Jesus, who is the Gospel’s acclaim.
+Abba Father, we thank you for your Son, Jesus, who is the gospel’s acclaim.
 Train us to follow him and all those he acclaims.
-Save me from the seduction of seeking fame and steer me clear of following the merely famous.
-We pray in Jesus name, amen.
+Save me from the seduction of seeking fame, and steer me clear of following the merely famous.
+We pray in Jesus’ name.
+Amen.

-- Who comes to your mind when you think of a person of Gospel acclaim?
+- Who comes to your mind when you think of a person of gospel acclaim?
 From the past?
 From your present?

 - What is it about fame that is so seductive to our present age?